This article is part of the Fixed Assets module training. Click here for more information on the Fixed Assets module.

 - Account - The Potential Asset Trigger Account that was used on the detail line of the transaction

 - Action Buttons - These buttons allow the Asset Manager to perform individual or bulk actions on the Potential Asset(s).
 See 'Potential Asset Action Buttons' below for more information

 The potential Asset includes the following four actions.

 The 'New Asset' button will open a blank Asset form in a prompt.
 The following fields will be automatically populated from the Potential Asset list: Acquisition Date (Date), Acquisition Cost (Detail Amount), and Location (Detail Location).
 Complete the Asset form then 'Save and Close' the record to complete the New Asset process.

 Add to Existing Asset

-Clicking the 'Exclude' button will open the 'Exclude Potential Asset' confirmation prompt.
-This action should only be used if the transaction will not become an Asset.
+The 'Exclude' button should only be used if the transaction will not become an Asset.
 Click the 'Yes' button to exclude the Potential Asset and remove it from the Potential Asset list.
 Click 'No' to cancel and return to the Potential Asset list.

 If multiple Potential Assets are checked on the Potential Assets list, bulk actions can be performed on the selected Potential Assets in the top of the Potential Assets list.
 The actions are identical to the actions described above with the only difference being on the 'New Asset' bulk action.